 - They are also a source of emergency water.

-- Re-use and recycle are two catchcrys of Permaculture.
+- Re-use and recycle are two basic aspects of Permaculture and there are other principles at play.
 Evidence of this philosophy can be seen all around Crystal Waters, in the overall design and in individual lots.
 There has been a consciousness change towards human waste.
 It is not seen as someone else’s problem but as a resource.

 - A long term sustainable approach is taken, particularly with regard to forestry.
 Trees have been planted with the intention that they provide habitat and moderate environmental extremes, as well as various timber end uses.